Search entities

 .

-Behind the scenes, the boolean search is using Elasticsearch's query string query on the searchable fields (such as title, abstract, and fulltext for works; see each individual entity page for specifics about that entity).
+Behind the scenes, the boolean search is using Elasticsearch's on the searchable fields (such as title, abstract, and fulltext for works; see each individual entity page for specifics about that entity).
 Wildcard and fuzzy searches using *

 , ?